javolution/javolution-cpp/README.md

 Java is fast, very fast, but Javolution C++ can make it even faster!

 - **High-Performance**
-    - With Javolution small immutable objects (e.g. Integer, Double) are allocated on the stack (10-15x speed improvement).
+    - With Javolution small immutable objects (e.g. Integer, Double, Complex numbers, etc.) are allocated on the stack (10-30x speed improvement).
     - Parameterized classes (e.g. collections/maps) are "true" C++ templates (not syntactic sugar).
     - Provides native support for latest Java 8 features such as lambda expressions.
     - No garbage collector, memory management is done through smart pointers (reference counting).